MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

-If an HTTPS RR query for this "https" URL returns any AliasMode HTTPS RRs, or any compatible ServiceMode HTTPS RRs (see {{mandatory}}), the client SHOULD act as if it has received an HTTP "307 Temporary Redirect" redirect to this "https" URL.
+If an HTTPS RR query for this "https" URL returns any AliasMode HTTPS RRs, or any compatible ServiceMode HTTPS RRs (see {{mandatory}}), the client SHOULD act as if it has received an HTTP 307 "Temporary Redirect" to this "https" URL.
 (Receipt of an incompatible ServiceMode RR does not trigger the redirect behavior.)
 Because HTTPS RRs are received over an often insecure channel (DNS),